Roger Federer retires as tennis’s greatest champion ahead of final goodbye

 For Federer, whose career has been painted by success and records, as well as the beauty and elegance in which he achieved them, this could not have been the closing tone.
 The Laver Cup lacks the presence of a grand slam and the stage Serena Williams captured so wonderfully in her own goodbye at the US Open just weeks ago, but Federer has made it clear his career has been as much about people, about the interactions both on and off the court.
 He loved life on tour and it is why his journey lasted so long.

 For that, the Laver Cup is a reminder of the lives he has touched.
 His long-time rivalry with Rafael Nadal, for example, elevated the sport and was always helped by the image of a battle between friends rather than enemies.
-Federer has teased that his final match in the doubles will be played alongside Nadal and the player he competed against in some of his greatest matches could also share its final cycle.
+Federer’s final match in the doubles will be played alongside Nadal and the player he competed against in some of his greatest matches could also share its final cycle.
 “I think it is a great message as well to not just tennis but sports and maybe even beyond,” Federer said.

 Those lucky enough to witness his final farewell will rather take in the sweetness of his groundstrokes and the motion of a serve that delivered both class and efficiency.
 That Federer reached those levels after a start to his career that was initially erratic, often hot-headed, remains one of his greatest accomplishments.
 Federer retires at peace with his journey, at ease with his decision and without regret.